hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/aad76446fc9ce3942d4f6290322ca1f73279703e/app/core/tests/conftest.py#L43-L45)

-   1. We name the fixture after the model name.
+   1. We name the fixture after the model name (`recurring_event`).
-   1. This model makes use of a project model as a foreign key relation, so we pass in the project fixture, which creates a project model.
+   1. This model makes use of the `project` model as a foreign key relation, so we pass in the `project` fixture, which creates a `project` model.
    1. We create an object of the new model, passing in at least the required fields.
+In this case, we passed in enough arguments to use the `__str__` method in a test.

 1. Add a test case

    When creating Django models, there's no need to test the CRUD functionality since Django itself is well-tested and we can expect it to generate the correct CRUD functionality.
 Feel free to write some tests for practice.
 What really needs testing are any custom code that's not part of Django.
 Sometimes we need to override the default Django behavior and that should be tested.

+   Here's a basic test to see that the model stores its name.

    ```python
    def test_recurring_event(recurring_event):